apify/actor-templates/templates/console_readme_suffix.md

     npm -g install apify-cli
     ```

-2. Pull the Actor by its unique `<ID>`.
+2. Pull the Actor by its unique `<ACTID>`, which is:
+    - name of the Actor to pull (e.g. "apify/hello-world")
+    - or ID of the Actor to pull (e.g. "E2jjCZBezvAZnX8Rb")

     This command will copy the Actor into the current directory on your local machine.

     ```
-    apify pull <ID>
+    apify pull <ACTID>
     ```

 ## Documentation reference